JaytheSpazz/PipeHow/content/new-class.md

 PS PipeHow:\Blog> $Rates = ($RateData | Get-Member -MemberType NoteProperty).Name
 ```

-Finally we will create our string and generate each label of the enum as part of the string, as the multi-line strings in PowerShell are called.
+Finally we will create our string and generate each label of the enum as part of the string, as a one-liner but with adding new-lines in the loop.

 ```PowerShell
 # Inside the currency brackets we loop through each rate and add new lines